conjurer-rich/conjurer-web/_pages/insights/resources/talks-podcasts.md

 toc_sticky: true
 breadcrumb: true
 sidebar:
-  nav: insights
+  nav: resources
-description: "Our talks and podcasts are on the way!
+description: "Our curated list of talks and podcasts is on the way!
 Soon, you'll hear insights from experts and thought leaders on team dynamics, workflow optimization, and more."
 ---

 🎙 **Big Ideas, Straight to Your Ears** 🎙

-We’re thrilled to announce that **talks and podcasts** are coming your way!
+We’re thrilled to announce that our curated list of **talks and podcasts** is coming your way!
 Soon, you’ll have access to inspiring conversations with thought leaders and actionable insights from experts—all designed to help you transform your organization.

 ---